 Prior to joining Siemens, Spiegel was with Booz Allen Hamilton from 1986 to 2008 and Booz & Company from 2008 to 2010.
 He is a graduate of Harvard University and the Tuck School of Business at Dartmouth College: “I grew up in Youngstown, Ohio, and my family always told me to work hard and sacrifice your body by playing football – so I did, I played football at Harvard,” Spiegel told the crowd.

 “I didn’t know what I wanted to do – I was an economics major and had no clue, so I researched physics and nuclear energy.
-From that I learned that focus in important,” Spiegel said. “ As you start to project yourself and your career, start thinking about how you can differentiate yourself.
+Form that I learned that focus in important,” Spiegel said. “ As you start to project yourself and your career, start thinking about how you can differentiate yourself.
 It’s very difficult these days to find people for very specific jobs.”

 He talked about the positive strides Siemens is making in the U.S., including creating an initiative to hire U.S. veterans and starting a program in Charlotte, N.C., where employees receive a free education at the local community college while working in the local plant.